Who We Are

-The founder, Mr. Huang hongxiang 黄泓翔, was nominated in 2018 Forbes 30under30 list and is featured in an Oscar-shortlisted documentary, The Ivory Game.
+The founder, Mr. Huang Hongxiang 黄泓翔, was nominated in 2018 Forbes 30under30 list and was featured in an Oscar-shortlisted documentary, The Ivory Game.
 He was recognized as a “hero of wildlife conservation” by UN Peace Ambassador Dr. Jane Goodall.
 Huang also serves as a global ambassador for Columbia University’s Development Practice program among other prestigious alumni.

 Direct support from China to promote global sustainable development.

 between China and the world.

 Nurture a new generation of global citizens in China.

 Our operations and social impact initiatives are funded by the PBL program’s tuition fees.